-This entry updates the Nez Perce Trail entry (G) found on page 80.
-To reach the start of this road see (F)(1) Elk City and Dixie Access.
+This entry updates the Nez Perce Trail Road entry (G) on Page 80 of the book.
+To reach the start of this road, see (F)(1) Elk City and Dixie Access.

-The Nez Perce Trail, FST-468, is part of a backcountry road system designated as the Magruder Corridor by the Forest Service.
-The Magruder Corridor is a remote road that passes through the southern Clearwater Mountains between the Selway Bitterroot Wilderness to the north and the Frank Church River of No Return Wilderness to the south.
+The Nez Perce Trail/FS-468 is part of a backcountry road system designated as the Magruder Corridor by the Forest Service.
+The Magruder Corridor is a remote road that passes through the Southern Clearwater Mountains between the Selway-Bitterroot Wilderness to the north and the Frank Church River of No Return Wilderness to the south.

 The Forest Service officially designates the Magruder Corridor as the route between the former Red River Guard Station and Darby, Montana.
-For the purposes of this update, the relevant part of the corridor is the Nez Perce Trail Road, FS-468, which encompasses 61.6 miles of the corridor between the old ranger station and the Selway River.
-This article updates the entry in Idaho A Climbing Guide, which is found on page 80.
-Additional information for trails leaving this road are found on pages 80 and 81.
+For purposes of this update, the relevant part of the corridor is the Nez Perce Trail Road/FS-468 which encompasses 61.6 miles of the corridor between the old ranger station and the Selway River.
+Additional information for trails leaving this road are on Pages 80-81 of the book.

 Current Conditions and Recommendations (2017)

-The Forest Service accurately describes the FS-468 as a “primitive one-lane road [that] is rough, steep and winding, with few turnouts for passing oncoming vehicles.”
-High clearance and “good” tires, which have strong, multiply sidewalls, are a must.
+The Forest Service accurately describes FS-468 as a “primitive one-lane road [that] is rough, steep and winding with few turnouts for passing oncoming vehicles.”
+High clearance and “good” tires with strong, multi-ply sidewalls are a must.
 There are plenty of places where, without extra care, rocks can cut into your sidewalls.
-Make sure you have a fully inflated spare tire, a shovel, and plenty of water.
+Be sure to have a fully-inflated spare tire, a shovel and plenty of water.
 Four-wheel drive is an extra security measure that I also recommend.
-Travelers need to be self-sufficient and ready to face obstacles like downed trees, washouts, flat tires, and hot conditions.
+Travelers need to be self-sufficient and ready to face obstacles like downed trees, washouts, flat tires and hot conditions.
 A strong wind storm could easily knock hundreds of dead trees across the road.
-A chainsaw, or at least an axe, would not be extravagant extra to include in your travel kit.
+A chainsaw (or at least an ax) would not be extravagant extra to include in your travel kit.

 Peakbagger Points of Interest

-Note: Mileages from the start of the route are provided in parenthesis.
+Note: Mileages from the start of the route are provided in parentheses.

 (0.0) Former Red River Ranger Station.
 This is the beginning of FS-468.
 This station is closed to the public but has a few information signs.
-Follow FS-222 south a short distance to a well signed junction which is the start of FS-468.
+Follow FS-222 south a short distance to a well-signed junction.
+This is the start of FS-468.

-The first 14 miles are by far in the best condition of the entire FS-468 route.
-The following are the points of interest along this section.
+The first 14 miles are in the best condition of the entire FS-468 route.
+The following are points of interest along this section.

 (9.5) Mountain Meadows.
-The first available camping is nearby this spot.
+The first available camping is near this spot.

-(14.4) 14-Mile Tree Trailhead, elevation 7000 feet.
-As you reach this point along the road, you enter into an extensive and relatively recent burn zone.
+(14.4) 14-Mile Tree trailhead (7,000 feet).
+As you reach this point along the road, you enter an extensive and relatively-recent burn zone.
 There is a toilet and trailhead facilities.
-There are two trails that leave this spot.
-FST-501 and FST-580 lead south into the Frank Chrurch River of No Return Wilderness.
-FST-580 takes you to Boston Mountain (page 73 in the book), and FST-501 takes you to Peak 7390, as well as Sheep Hill Lookout and Bear Point Lookout.
+There are 2 trails that leave this spot: FST-501 and FST-580 lead south into the Frank Church River of No Return Wilderness.
+FST-580 takes you to Boston Mountain (Page 73 in the book).
+FST-501 takes you to Peak 7390 as well as Sheep Hill Lookout and Bear Point Lookout.

 The road becomes progressively rougher from this point on.

-(18.1) Granite Springs Campground, elevation 6654 feet.
-There are camping spots but because of the extensive fire damage extensive rehabilitation is needed to make the campground attractive to campers.
+(18.1) Granite Springs Campground (6,654 feet).
+There are camping spots but, because of the extensive fire damage, extensive rehabilitation is needed to make the campground attractive to visitors.

-(19.9) Elk Mountain Road, FS-285, Junction, elevation 6764 feet.
-The Elk Mountain Road leads north to the slopes of Elk Mountain in 14.0 miles.
+(19.9) Elk Mountain Road/FS-285 junction (6,764 feet).
+Elk Mountain Road leads north to the slopes of Elk Mountain in 14.0 miles.
 This road is passable to the junction with the short side road that leads to the summit of Green Mountain.
 I am not sure of the condition of the road past Green Mountain.

-(25.0) Poet Creek Campground, elevation 4973 feet.
+(25.0) Poet Creek Campground (4,973 feet).
 This is one of the lowest destinations along the road.
 The area directly around the campground has not burned.
 However, the campground is not very attractive and there is no potable water.
-When we passed by, it was 88 degrees and all the campsites were full.
+When we passed by, it was 88 degrees and all of the campsites were full.

-(31.1) Burnt Knob Road #453c, elevation 7200 feet.
+(31.1) Burnt Knob Road/FS-453C (7,200 feet).
 This road leads to the summit of Burnt Knob, the most spectacular peak along the road.
-It is a difficult road that unquestionably is still difficult to drive even with a 4WD or ATV.
-The trailhead for Three Prong Mountain Trail, FST-539, is located 1.1 miles up the road and the summit is another 0.4 miles from the trailhead.
+It is a road that is difficult to drive even with a 4WD or ATV.
+The trailhead for Three Prong Mountain Trail/FST-539 is located 1.1 miles up the road.
+The summit is another 0.4 miles from the trailhead.
 See the Burnt Knob page for additional details.
-FST-539, as its name implies, eventually leads to Three Prong Mountain.
+FST-539 eventually leads to Three Prong Mountain.

-(32.5) Dry Saddle Trailhead/Campground, elevation 7920 feet.
-This saddle is located at the base of Peak 8040 (Dry Saddle Peak).
-You will find another toilet at this stop.
-A nice camping area is found nearby.
+(32.5) Dry Saddle Trailhead/Campground (7,920 feet).
+This saddle is located at the base of Peak 8040/Dry Saddle Peak.
+There is a toilet at this stop and a nice camping area is nearby.
 The campground was fully occupied during our mid-week visit.
-The Sheep Hill Trail, FST-575, leaves from the saddle.
+The Sheep Hill Trail/FST-575 leaves from the saddle.

-(38.8) Sabe Mountain Trail FST-61, elevation 7620 feet.
+(38.8) Sabe Mountain Trail/FST-061 (7,620 feet).
 There was no sign marking the start of the trail and no dedicated parking.
-However there is room for a vehicle or two to park along the side of the road.
+However, there is room for 1-2 vehicles to park alongside the road.
 See the Sabe Mountain page for additional information.

-(41.6) Horse Heaven Saddle, elevation 7066 feet.
+(41.6) Horse Heaven Saddle (7,066 feet).
 This broad saddle has some camping spots.
-Additionally, a short spur road, signed for FST-028, leads to the Horse Heaven Cabin.
+Additionally, a short spur road (signed for FST-028) leads to Horse Heaven Cabin.
 The cabin can be rented through www.recreation.gov.

-(46.3) Salmon Base Camp, elevation 7546 feet.
+(46.3) Salmon Base Camp (7,546 feet).
 FST-019 heads south from this spot.
 This trail provides the best access for those looking to climb Stripe Mountain, the highest point in the Clearwater Mountains.
 The camping potential has been degraded by fire damage.
 According to the Forest Service, this is a popular spot with hunters.

-(47.5) Salmon Mountain Lookout Trail, FST-705, elevation 8030 feet.
-A wide spot in the road provides parking for three or four vehicles.
-The trail to the lookout is 1.3 miles long and gains just under 700 feet of elevation.
+(47.5) Salmon Mountain Lookout Trail/FST-705 (8,030 feet).
+A wide spot in the road provides parking for 3-4 vehicles.
+The trail to the lookout is 1.3 miles and gains just under 700 feet in elevation.
 See the Salmon Mountain page for additional details.

-(50.2) Observation Point/Campground, elevation 7620 feet.
+(50.2) Observation Point/Campground (7,620 feet).
 There are several camping spots and great views of the Bitterroot Mountains to the east.

-(51.6) Magruder Saddle, elevation 7055 feet.
-In my opinion, this is a better starting point for climbing Magruder Mountain (than originally reported in the book, page 73) because you are 500 feet higher and much closer to the summit than you are at the Magruder Mountain Trailhead.
+(51.6) Magruder Saddle (7,055 feet).
+In my opinion, this is a better starting point for climbing Magruder Mountain than originally reported in the book on Page 73 because it is 500 feet higher and is much closer to the summit than the Magruder Mountain trailhead.

-The remainder of the road weaves, seemingly endlessly, in and out of drainages and their associated saddles, Kim Creek Saddle and Haystack Saddle, before arriving at a the Selway River and FS-6223 at 61.6 miles.
-The primitive road ends at this point and improved roads take you upstream along the Selway River and then over Nez Perce Pass and out to US-93.
+The remainder of the road weaves in and out of drainages and their associated saddles (Kim Creek Saddle and Haystack Saddle) before arriving at a the Selway River and FS-6223 at 61.6 miles.
+The primitive road ends at this point and improved roads take you upstream along the Selway River and then over Nez Perce Pass and to US-93.

 If you are still up for remote country, you can follow FS-6223 downstream along the Selway River to Paradise.
-You will find three campgrounds along the road and several trailheads.
+You will find 3 campgrounds along the road and several trailheads.